peterchay88/Pig-Latin-Translator/readme.md

 This project comes in three different flavors!
 - Command Line Interface
-- GUI Interface (Currently broken need to fix)
+- GUI Interface (Currently not working)
 - Web App

 In order to run the GUI or CMD app please run the `gui.py` or `command_line_interface.py` scripts.